Patrickslide/sdm_2023/README.md

 They were all produced by me using R and Python's plot functions and represent an example of the output you are expected to obtain.

   ### :broom: factorial analyis  ###
-  This are the results of the factorial analysis I performed to remove unnecessary and multicollinear variables.
+  This are the results of the factorial analysis I performed to remove unnecessary and multicollinear variables for both scripts.

 ## :bookmark_tabs: resources     ##